mcsee/Software-Design-Articles/Articles/Wordle/How to Create a Wordle with TDD in Javascript/readme.md

 ## Notice

 - The algorithm changes a copy of the correct word by placing '*' when the correct position matches
-- It also hides the visited letters by changing to a special (an invalid) '+'
+- It also hides the visited letters by changing to a special (an invalid '+').

 ```
 DREAD vs ADDED